President & CEO, Toronto Blue Jays

 Speaker Bio

 Mark Shapiro is one of the few Major League Baseball executives that has experience in all facets of the game – baseball, business, and league operations – over the course of a career that spans more than 30 years.

-Mark was appointed President & CEO of the Toronto Blue Jays in November 2015, a role that oversees the organization’s business and baseball operations and represents ownership at the league level.
+Mark was appointed President & CEO of the Toronto Blue Jays in 2015, a role that oversees the organization’s business and baseball operations and represents ownership at the league level.
 Mark is responsible for the expansion of the Blue Jays’ systems and capabilities in several areas, including player development, high performance, strategy, and analytics.
-He has championed two significant capital projects in his tenure: upgrading the team’s Spring Training home in Dunedin, FL with the Player Development Complex, an industry-leading performance facility; and the $400 million renovation to Rogers Centre, transforming the stadium to a ballpark.
-Under Mark’s leadership, the Blue Jays have reached the postseason five times: 2016, 2020, 2022, 2023, and 2025.
+He has championed two significant capital projects in his tenure: upgrading the team’s Spring Training home in Dunedin, FL with the Player Development Complex, an industry-leading performance facility; and the renovations to Rogers Centre, transforming the stadium to a ballpark with best-in-class fan amenities and player facilities.
+Under Mark’s leadership, the Blue Jays have reached the postseason five times: 2016, 2020, 2022, 2023, and 2025, reaching the World Series for the first time in 32 years during the 2025 campaign.

 Mark’s baseball career began in 1992 in Cleveland, where he spent 24 seasons.
 He joined Cleveland as an assistant in baseball operations and quickly progressed into a senior leadership role as Director of Minor League Operations, before becoming Vice President of Baseball Operations & Assistant General Manager in 1999.
 Mark was named Executive Vice President & General Manager in 2002 and held that position until he was appointed Team President in 2011.